Lham71/JFF/README.md

 # JFF
-Coding questions with solutions, just for fun!
+Coding questions and my solutions, just for fun!